meg-gutshall/code-talk-requests-frontend/README.md

 If you have all the requisite technologies for the [frontend](#built-with) and [backend][Code Talk Requests Backend -- Built With] already installed, you can follow the directions below.
 If not, you may want to skip down to the [Technology Installation](#technology-installation) section of each repo and then come back.

-**This following includes installation and usage instructions for both frontend and backend repos.**
+**The following includes installation and usage instructions for both frontend and backend repos.**

 Fork [this repository][Code Talk Requests Frontend] as well as [the backend repository][Code Talk Requests Backend] from GitHub and clone your forked copies down to your computer.
 Open two new terminal windows and `cd` into the root of each directory.